joao-silveira/documentation-publisher-demo/README.md

 ### Github action

 The github action can be found under the [.github/workflows](.github/workflows) folder.
-Its most important part is in the following lines, responsible for publishing our website:
+Its most important part is in the following lines, responsible for publishing the website:
 ```
    - name: Deploy GitHub Pages
         uses: JamesIves/github-pages-deploy-action@4.1.1